 A discussion about the French lifestyle and fashion is incomplete without the mention of perfumes.
 Having a unique scent that becomes an integral part of your identity is considered a necessity.
 The French usually have a variety of perfumes for different moods and occasions, but finding your signature scent tops everything else.

 It is no coincidence that the French have long been known for their love of beauty and fragrance, which is evident in the world-renowned perfumes that come out of Paris.
-The French didn’t invent this form of fragrance, but they certainly make it their own.
+The French didn't invent this form of fragrance, but they certainly made it their own.

 Choosing a fragrance is like choosing a good wine, it’s all about personal taste.
 It is an art form requiring a careful selection process for the sole purpose of serving as a personal olfactory reminder for friends and loved ones.

 I am a huge fan of the Serge Lutens boutique in Palais Royale (142 Galerie De Valois in the 1st Arrondissement).
 The store is a great opportunity to explore the wide range of scents you find in perfumes and experiment with the ones that work best with your body.

 Personally, my choice of perfumes has changed and shifted as I age.
 For the last decade, I have worn various scents from the Hermès Jardin Collection.
 And you only have to travel as far as Sephora to try them!
 They have a nice “starter kit” with 4 of the Jardin scents and they sell the full sizes in many of the scents, for example, I currently am using Un Jardin sur le Nil.